The Baltimore Sun

 The Baltimore Sun is the largest general-circulation daily newspaper based in the U.S. state of Maryland and provides coverage of local, regional, national, and international news.

 Founded in 1837, the newspaper was owned by Tribune Publishing until May 2021, when it was acquired by Alden Global Capital, which operates its media properties through Digital First Media.
 David D. Smith, the executive chairman of Sinclair Broadcast Group, closed a deal to buy the paper on January 15, 2024.
+Under Smith's ownership, the paper has shifted to become politically conservative, and has seen large staff departures and declines in readership.

 History

 19th century

 The Sun was founded on May 17, 1837, by Arunah Shepherdson Abell and two associates, William Moseley Swain from Rhode Island, and Azariah H. Simmons from Philadelphia, where they had started and published the Public Ledger the year before.

 Abell became a journalist with the Providence Patriot and later worked with newspapers in New York City and Boston.

 20th century

 The Abell family and descendants owned The Sun until 1910, when the local Black and Garrett families invested in the paper at the suggestion of former rival owner/publisher of The News, Charles H. Grasty, and they, along with Grasty gained a controlling interest; they retained the name A. S. Abell Company for the parent publishing company.
 That same year The Evening Sun was established under reporter, editor and columnist H.L.
 Mencken (1880–1956).

 From 1947 to 1986, The Sun was the owner and founder of Maryland's first television station, WMAR-TV (channel 2), which was a longtime affiliate of CBS until 1981, when it switched to NBC.
 The station was sold off in 1986, and is now owned by the E. W. Scripps Company, and has been an ABC affiliate since 1995.
 A. S. Abell also owned several radio stations, but not in Baltimore itself (holding construction permits for WMAR sister AM/FM stations, but never bringing them to air).

 The newspaper opened its first foreign bureau in London in 1924.
 Between 1955 and 1961, it added four new foreign offices.